awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchlogs.md

 # Using AWS Lambda with Amazon CloudWatch Logs<a name="services-cloudwatchlogs"></a>

 You can use a Lambda function to monitor and analyze logs from an Amazon CloudWatch Logs log stream\.
-Create subscriptions for one or more log streams to invoke a function when logs are created or match an optional pattern\.
+Create [subscriptions](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/Subscriptions.html) for one or more log streams to invoke a function when logs are created or match an optional pattern\.
 Use the function to send a notification or persist the log to a database or storage\.

-CloudWatch Logs invokes your function asynchronously with an event that contains encrypted log data\.
+CloudWatch Logs invokes your function asynchronously with an event that contains encoded log data\.

 **Example Amazon CloudWatch Logs Message Event**